Anni-Frid Lyngstad: Awards and recognition

-In 1964, Lyngstad won a national singing contest 'Flugan' (The Fly) and was awarded 'Vocalist Of The Year'.
-In September 1967, Lyngstad won the 'Barnens Dag' contest held at Skansen, Stockholm.
+In 1964, Lyngstad won a national singing contest Flugan (The Fly) and was awarded "Vocalist of the Year".
+In September 1967, Lyngstad won the Barnens Dag contest held at Skansen, Stockholm.
 This led to her TV debut and a recording contract with EMI.
-In 1982, Lyngstad won the Swedish music prize Rockbjörnen for Best Female Artist She was inducted in the Rock and Roll Hall of Fame as a member of ABBA in 2010, and she represented the group in their acceptance speech, along with Benny Andersson.
+In 1982, Lyngstad won the Swedish music prize Rockbjörnen for "Best Female Artist".
+She was inducted in the Rock and Roll Hall of Fame as a member of ABBA in 2010, and she represented the group in their acceptance speech, along with Benny Andersson.
 In 2014, she was awarded with the Eskilstuna Music Prize for her "pioneering career" and significant contribution to popular music as an "icon" who had "left an indelible imprint in musical history".

-Title and style

-Upon her marriage to Prince Heinrich in 1992, she took on a new name and became Princess Anni-Frid Synni of Reuss, Countess of Plauen, shortened to Anni-Frid Reuss.
-Since his death in 1999 Anni-Frid became the Dowager Princess and Countess, now called Princess Anni-Frid, Dowager Countess of Plauen.
-She is entitled to the style of Serene Highness.
+On 21 March 2024, shortly before the 50th anniversary of their win at the Eurovision Song Contest, all four members of ABBA were appointed Commander, First Class, of the Royal Order of Vasa by King Carl XVI Gustaf of Sweden.
+This was the first time that the Swedish Royal Orders of Knighthood had been bestowed after almost 50 years of dormancy.
+The group members shared the honour with nine other people.